guzba/respite/README.md

 While Respite may be a drop-in replacement, the use of SQLite does have implications that can either help or hurt depending on the specific use-case.

-For use-cases where data-persistance is desired (not just an in-memory cache), Respite is an excellent option:
+For use-cases where data persistence is desired (not just an in-memory cache), Respite is an excellent option:
 * Stores as much data as you have disk space for with no memory capacity limit.
 * Excellent write durability provided by SQLite.
 * Turns `MULTI`, `EXEC` into a real database transaction.